ja88a/vrfs-go-merkletree/README.md

 #### CLI Client

-A Cordoba-like integration should be considered if the CLI client is given a priority.
+A Cobra-like integration should be considered if the CLI client is given a priority.

-A logger might also have to be integrated.
+A logs manager might also be integrated for prettier outputs.